 The government will email you your EFC (Expected Family Contribution).
-Then the college you decide to attend, takes that information and puts together a package for you that most likely will contain: grants (free money), work-study, and loans.Some colleges (particularly private ones) may require the CSS Profile that can be found at www.css.collegeboard.org Colleges impose their own deadlines for receiving the FAFSA and the CSS so check their websites for those dates!You can also conduct a Scholarship Search in several ways:
+Then the college you decide to attend, takes that information and puts together a package for you that most likely will contain: grants (free money), work-study, and loans.Some colleges (particularly private ones) may require the CSS Profile that can be found at www.css.collegeboard.org Colleges impose their own deadlines for receiving the FAFSA and the CSS so check their websites for those dates!1.
+How to fill out the FAFSA youtube video. - https://youtu.be/ScIxTk4Nr4g

 - your social security number

 - student permanent resident card (if you are not a citizen)

 - your tax information (Federal 1040) and W2 forms

 - records of untaxed income (child support, interest, etc.)

 - stock, bonds, real estate (not retirement accounts and not the value of your home)

 - 529 account information which must be declared.